CSchoel/arbitrary-but-fixed/_drafts/ai-explained-financial-prediction.md

 |2022-04-05|58|

 In this case we see the price of a single share of a company's stock[^1] change from week to week.
-I have chosen weeks instead of days here because this allows us always have the same step size between two data points even when markets are closed on the weekend.
+I have chosen weeks instead of days here because then we do not have to consider that markets are closed on the weekend.
 In principle, however, we could also formulate this problem for daily or monthly prices.

-To earn money with stock trading, you have to buy a stock when it has a low value and then sell it when its value has risen.
+To earn money with stock trading, you have to buy shares of a stock when they have a low value and then sell them when their value has risen.
 The core question we have to ask is therefore: "What will the price of the stock be next week?"
 This prediction of a future trend is the inherent risk in stock trading and the attack point that we want to tackle with our AI.